TonyPhan0505/SQL-Ecommerce-Store-Management/README.txt

 Q1: We need to create the indices customer_postal_code_index, customer_id_index and order_id_index because the fields customer_postal_code, customer_id and order_id are used in the WHERE clause to query for the customer records in the Customers table.

-Q3: We need to create the indices customer_postal_code_index, customer_id_index and order_id_index because the fields customer_postal_code, customer_id and order_id are used in the WHERE clause to query for the customer records in the Customers table.
+Q3: We need to create the indices customer_postal_code_index, customer_id_index and order_id_index because the attributes customer_postal_code, customer_id and order_id are used in the WHERE clause to query for the customer records in the Customers table.
 The order_item_id_index index is needed to speed up the search for order items that belong to a particular order.